Titanomis: Distribution

 On 2 March 2024, a Swedish birdwatching group led by biologist and school teacher Pav Johnsson visited Stewart Island / Rakiura.
 The group was staying at the South Sea Hotel in Oban, and Johnsson set up a UV light on his second-floor balcony before they set out to search for kiwi.
 Upon their return, Johnsson noticed a large, robust moth beneath a chair and took two photographs with his phone.
-On returning to Sweden, he uploaded a photo to iNaturalist, where it was identified by Robert Hoare as Titanomis sisyrota, making Johnsson the only living person to have observed the species and the first one to photograph it.
+On returning to Sweden, he uploaded a photo to iNaturalist, where it was identified by Robert Hoare as Titanomis sisyrota, making Johnsson the only living person as at March 2024 to have observed the species and the first one to photograph it.
 Johnsson referred to himself deprecatingly as "some lucky idiot in the right spot at the right time."

 Biology and behaviour

 Very little is known about the biology of T. sisyrota.
-Adults are on the wing (active during daylight hours) from December until March.
+Adults are on the wing from December until March.
 They are attracted to light, with at least two specimens collected in living rooms and another at the floodlights of Waipapa Dam.
 Based on the living room collections, it has been hypothesised that the adult moth may be more attracted to weaker or less ultraviolet light sources; Pav Johnsson's observation was made with a commercial moth light that used UV and several other wavelengths.